-Only two productions have confirmed they will not to shoot in Georgia due to the abortion law, and neither had actually begun shooting in the state.
-One was The Power, an Amazon series based on the Naomi Alderman novel that had been scouting filming locations in Savannah.
+Only two productions have confirmed they will not shoot in Georgia due to the abortion law, and neither had actually begun shooting in the state.
+One was The Power, an Amazon series based on the Naomi Alderman novel, that had been scouting filming locations in Savannah.
 Filming in Georgia would have been poor optics for the show; the dystopian novel about teenage girls who can electrocute those who oppress them was inspired by Handmaid’s Tale author Margaret Atwood.
 “There is no way we would ever bring our money to that state by shooting there,” director Reed Morano, who worked on Hulu’s The Handmaid’s Tale series, told TIME magazine.
-The other production was a Kristin Wiig film called Barb and Star Go to Vista Del Mar, a comedy about two best friends (Wiig and Annie Mumolo) who take a vacation to Florida.
-In addition, EUE/Screen Gems president Kris Bagwell also told the Atlanta Journal-Constitution that a Netflix film had left his Atlanta studio.
+The other was a film called Barb and Star Go to Vista Del Mar, a comedy about two best friends (Kristin Wiig and Annie Mumolo) who take a vacation to Florida.
+In addition, EUE/Screen Gems president Kris Bagwell told the Atlanta Journal-Constitution that a Netflix film had left his Atlanta studio.

-That list keeps growing.
-The Wire’s David Simon was one of the first, on May 8, to say that he wouldn’t shoot in Georgia.
+David Simon of Blown Deadline Productions (HBO’s The Wire, The Deuce, Treme) was one of the first, on May 8, to say that he wouldn’t shoot in Georgia.
 Christine Vachon of Killer Films (Carol), Mark Duplass (HBO’s Togetherness), Neal Dodson of CounterNarrative (Netflix’s Triple Frontier), and Nina Jacobson of Color Force (Diary of a Wimpy Kid, Hunger Games) also vowed to boycott the state.
-Atlanta-filmed Ozark star Jason Bateman said he would stop filming in Georgia if the law goes into effect, and Ron Howard said he’d keep his film Hillbilly Elegy in the state this year but wouldn’t return if the law stands.
+Atlanta-filmed Ozark star Jason Bateman told the Hollywood Reporter he would stop filming in Georgia if the law goes into effect, and Ron Howard and Brian Grazer said they’d keep their film Hillbilly Elegy in the state this year but wouldn’t return if the law stands.

-What really caught the attention of industry observers was Netflix’s announcement on May 26, saying that while they’d continue shooting in the state for now, “should [the abortion law] ever come into effect, we’d rethink our entire investment in Georgia.”
+What really caught the attention of industry observers was Netflix’s announcement to Variety on May 28, saying that, while they’d continue shooting in the state for now, “should [the abortion law] ever come into effect, we’d rethink our entire investment in Georgia.”
 The streaming company is one of the biggest players in Georgia right now, with Stranger Things, Ozark, Insatiable, and Holidate among the recent credits.
 The next day, Disney CEO Bob Iger told Reuters that it would be “very difficult” to film in Georgia if the law goes into effect.
-“I think many people who work for us will not want to work there, and we will have to heed their wishes in that regard,” he said.
-“Right now we are watching it very carefully.”
+“Right now, we are watching it very carefully.”
 Disney owns Marvel Studios, which has given Georgia its biggest blockbuster ever in Avengers: Endgame.
-On May 30, AMC Networks (The Walking Dead), NBCUniversal, CBS, Showtime, Viacom, Sony, and WarnerMedia (which owns HBO) all released similar statements saying that if the law goes into effect, they’d reconsider plans to film in Georgia.
+On May 30, AMC Networks (The Walking Dead), NBC Universal, CBS, Showtime, Viacom, Sony, and WarnerMedia (which owns HBO) all released similar statements saying that if the law goes into effect, they’d reconsider plans to film in Georgia.
 Big studios such as Netflix and Disney drive a lot of economic power, buzz, and clout, all of which help the industry grow—and contribute to those statistics the governor’s office loves to tout, such as earning Georgia the No. 1 spot in the FilmL.A. study in 2016.
-That ranking is based on how many of the top 100 highest-grossing movies filmed in the state.
+That ranking is based on how many of the top 100 highest-grossing movies are filmed in a state.
 Georgia slid to the No. 2 spot in 2017.
-We’d undoubtedly keep sliding further down without the support of the major studios.
+Undoubtedly, the state would keep sliding further down without the support of the major studios.

 Have any celebrities or studios talked about staying in Georgia, rather than boycotting?